Compliance

 For other industries

-• When contracts change: run the check again
+• When contracts change: repeat the comparison

 • When new sanctions are issued: immediately after publication (some lists are updated daily)